 - Sink Rate

-The reason that “speed” is generally considered the most important control in controlling how well melted plastic fills into your mold cavity at high speeds (or even low) is because it tends to effect on pretty much everything else including cooling times.
+The reason that “speed” is generally considered the most important control in controlling how well melted plastic fills into your mold cavity at high speeds (or even low) is because it tends to affect pretty much everything else, including cooling times.

 0 Comments